Home/Articles

 Why We Teach Sacred Sexuality

 Londin and I didn't set out to create a different approach.
-We set out to keep the fire alive in our own relationship — through becoming parents, through building a business together, through all the years when life was relentless and there was no retreat to escape to.
+We set out to keep the connection alive in our own relationship.
+Through becoming parents, through building a business together, through all the years when life was relentless and there was no retreat to escape to.

 What we found was that the practices that actually sustained us were simpler and more direct than what we'd learned in workshops.
 They didn't require hours or special conditions.
 They required presence, willingness to feel, and the courage to keep showing up even when we didn't feel like it.